University Council Member

 Person specification

-Commitment to the University and to higher education: Ability to demonstrate a commitment to the University’s mission, vision and values, to higher education and to ensuring a positive student learning experience.
+Commitment to the University and to higher education: Ability to demonstrate a commitment to the University’s mission, vision and values, to higher education and to ensuring an outstanding student learning experience.

-Previous Experience: Ability to think and act strategically, with personal expertise in an area relevant to the responsibilities of Council.
+Previous Experience: Ability to think and act strategically, to take a broad view of issues and events and to see long-term impacts and bring to bear personal expertise in an area relevant to the responsibilities of Council.

 Training and Specialist Skills: High levels of written and oral communication skills.
-Financially literate and able to analyse written and oral submissions.
 Able to listen and engage with others.
+Analytical skills.

-Circumstances: Available to attend University related activities on 10 to 15 occasions per year, both online and in person.
+Circumstances: Available to attend University related activities on at least 12 full or part days per year, both online and in person.
+In addition, University business is likely to punctuate other days (e.g. telephone conversations, preparation for meetings etc.).

 How to apply

-Applications should consist of a letter addressing the criteria in the role description and person specification (no more than 2 sides of A4) and a full curriculum vitae (no more than 4 sides of A4), and should be sent to Jess Lawson at [email protected]
+Applications should consist of a letter addressing the criteria in the role description and person specification (no more than 2 sides of A4) and a full curriculum vitae (no more than 4 sides of A4), and should be sent to Tanya Collins at [email protected].

-For an informal discussion with Chief Financial Officer about the role please contact Nicky Partridge at [email protected]
+For an informal discussion with our Chief Finance Officer about the role please contact Jane Wain at [email protected].

 Further information